Should You Self-Manage Your Vacation Rental?

 The problem is rarely one dramatic breakdown.
 It is the steady accumulation of delayed replies, deferred maintenance, and rushed pricing decisions because the owner is doing too many jobs.

-OTA-heavy mix quietly replaces fee savings with commission drag
+Marketplace-heavy self-manage quietly replaces fee savings with commission cost

-Owners skip the management fee and then hand a large chunk of that savings back to marketplace costs because no one is building a better channel mix.
+Owners skip the management fee and then hand a large chunk of that savings back to marketplace costs because no one is building a better mix of booking channels.

 The home starts getting managed around convenience instead of margin